rodrigo-castellon/babyray/README.md

 Go to the `python/` directory and do `python3 -m pip install -e .` (or just `pip install -e .`, depending on whether you like the Python executable that your pip is attached to).

-Then, go to some arbitrary place on your computer, and you can run this script with Python and it should work.
+Then, go to some arbitrary place on your computer, and you can run this script with Python.
 ```
 import babyray
 babyray.init()  # initialize in the same way as the real Ray does